VOTE TUSC ON 2nd MAY!

 elections as well as being the only genuine party of the working class in

+the country.
 I feel that it is vital that the people of Newcastle fight back against the relentless and ongoing attack on our services and quality of life which theCon Dems have devised and which the local Labour Party are implementing.

 My work in the NHS means that I see daily the ongoing destruction, dismantling and privatisation of the Health Service as well as the impact of this governments policy’s on the most vulnerable members of society.”